satomm1/Robot/CAD/3D_prints.md

 ## 3D Printed Parts List
 The table below contains all the parts to be 3D printed.
 Components designated with a \* are components that do not depend on the specific materials purchased (i.e., doesn't depend on the motor, wheel size, wood thickness).

+### Heat Set Inserts
+Some of the components are designed to be used with M3 heat set inserts.
+Heat set inserts are small brass inserts that are melted into the plastic using a soldering iron (I recommend a low temperature of ~400F/200C).
+They provide strong, threaded connection points for screws (and are used instead of nuts).
+These parts are desiged for M3 heat set inserts with diameter 4.6 mm and length 5.7 mm.

+> [!TIP]
+> IF you are not familiar with installing heat set inserts, watch this quick video: https://youtu.be/P7nHyI1TwKY?t=189.

+### Component List
 | File Name | Quantity per Robot | Time per Robot (Prusa MK3.9/Bambu Lab P1S) | Filament per Robot (g, estimated) | Preview |
 |-----------|--------------------|------------------------------------------- | -----------------------------------|---------|
 | motor_holder.STL | 2 | 1 hr 17 min/45 min | 21.56 | ![](./stl/previews/motor_holder.png) |